 Iuventa: The film relates the events of a crucial year in the lives of a group of young European men and women all involved in different ways, starting from the Iuventa’s first voyage in the Mediterranean Sea to the accusations that led to the seizure of the vessel more than a year later.

-Followed by a panel with: Lorenzo Pezzani (Lecturer, Forensic Architecture, Goldsmiths) and Martina Tazzioli (Lecturer in Geography, Swansea University), Paolo Novak (Lecturer in Development Studies, SOAS), and Dr Violeta Moreno-Lax (Senior Lecturer in Law, Queen Mary Uni, Advisor on Iuventa case at ECHR)
+Followed by a panel with: Lorenzo Pezzani (Lecturer, Forensic Architecture, Goldsmiths), Martina Tazzioli (Lecturer in Geography, Swansea University), Paolo Novak (Lecturer in Development Studies, SOAS), and Dr Violeta Moreno-Lax (Senior Lecturer in Law, Queen Mary Uni, Advisor on Iuventa case at ECHR)

 Revenir, Before I Forget

 Deptford Cinema, Mon 3 Dec, 7pm Tickets here